Sandra Perez Gluschankoff

 MARIE M. IRVINE LITERARY EXCELLENCE AWARD

 I was born and raised in Argentina.
 A descendant of immigrants from several corners of the globe, different languages, colors and food were my everyday.
-So was silence and fear as my childhood happened during the years of the dirty war, the military regime.
 While my academic background is in psychoanalysis (a Freudian girl, gotta love the divan!), anthropology, Judaic studies, and Hebrew language teaching, my interest turned to writing.
 Armed with a lot of chutzpah and plenty of Spanglish, I became an award winning historical novelist and award winning screenwriter.

 In The Works